(Disclosure: Some of the links below may be affiliate links)

 Retirement of 40 years

-Finally, let’s see what would happen for a 40 years retirement.
+Finally, here is what would happen for a 40 years retirement.

 For such a long retirement to succeed, we need high returns.
-It is where Gold starts to fail.
-However, having 20% of Gold still helps in smoothing out the results.
+It is where gold starts to fail.
+However, having 20% gold still helps in smoothing out the results.
 But it will not increase your chances of success significantly.

-When you are planning for your portfolio to last for so long, you want to increase your chances of success.
-When you are young, it is okay to fail, because you can still go back to work and earn back some money.
+When you plan for your portfolio to last for so long, you want to increase your chances of success.
+When you are young, it is okay to fail because you can still go back to work and earn some money.
 But if your portfolio fails when you are seventy and have not worked for 20 years, it may be more difficult.
 Therefore, it is essential to have proper planning.
-And it seems that investing in Gold could help.
+And it seems that investing in gold could help.

-First, if you want to invest in Gold, you need to know that the returns will be lower than stocks.
+First, if you want to invest in gold, you must know that the returns will be lower than stocks.
 But it will often correlate negatively to stocks.
 It will help during bear markets.
-This inverse correlation is the more important reason to invest in Gold.
+This inverse correlation is the more important reason to invest in gold.

-As we have seen, investing about 20% of your portfolio in Gold could help give you a few more percent chances of success.
+As we have seen, investing about 20% of your portfolio in gold could help give you a few more percent chances of success in your retirement.

 For full disclosure, I currently own no gold.
-Now, will I invest in Gold?
+Now, will I invest in gold?
 I do not know!
 I was surprised y the results.
-I did not think that investing in Gold could be efficient for Financial Independence.
+I did not think investing in gold could be efficient for Financial Independence.

-I am going to consider whether to invest in Gold in the future.
+I will consider whether to invest in gold in the future.
 I will probably buy some physical gold for my children when they are born.
 But I am also considering investing in Gold ETFs now.
 I will have to run simulations taking currency fluctuations into account based on which ETF I choose.

-If you plan to invest in Gold ETFs, you will need to learn how to get started on the stock market.
+If you plan to invest in Gold ETFs, you must learn how to get started on the stock market.